PHPOpenDocs/PHPOpenDocs/src/Learning/docs/best_practice_exceptions.md

 This is bad for a couple of reasons:

-* It's duplication of the message text.
-Which means that the test is fragile as if the text ever changes, the test will start failing.
+* It's duplication of the message text, which means that the test is fragile.
+When someone changes the text used in the exception, the test will start failing and the test will need to be updated.
 * It requires effort.
 Copying the message text and formatting it for regexp takes a non-trivial amount of time.

+Rather than defining exception messages inline, it's better to move them to be class constants:

 ```php
 class InvalidValueException extends \Exception